 The coronavirus pandemic has put indie musicians in a tougher spot than most have ever been in before, with no ability to tour traditionally — and, therefore, sell more merch in person — due to social-distancing measures and bans on large gatherings.
 It’s also given fans a conundrum: What’s the best way to support independent music right now?
 Bandcamp provided one answer on March 20, when the music-distribution site gave 100 percent of profits directly to artists and sold $4.3 million in music and merch — 15 times a typical day of sales.
 Many labels gave up their share too, and some even made all their music pay-what-you-can.
 (Most music for sale on Bandcamp has a minimum price, but you can always pay more to go directly to the artist.)
-So Bandcamp is going to do it again on the first Friday of the next three months, directing 100 percent of its profits to artists on May 1, June 5, and July 3 from midnight to midnight Pacific Time (e.g., 3 a.m.
-Eastern on May 1 to 3 a.m. on May 2).
-Here are 22 musicians across all genres, along with a record label and a compilation, worth checking out any day on Bandcamp — but those days especially.
+When the site did it again on May 1, artists sold $7.1 million, besting March’s record by 40 percent.
+Bandcamp is continuing to direct money to artists on June 5 and July 3 from midnight to midnight Pacific Time (e.g., 3 a.m.
+Eastern on June 5 to 3 a.m. on June 6).

 Black Belt Eagle Scout